lightstep/hipster-shop/README.md

      - Docker for Desktop (recommended for Mac/Windows): It provides Kubernetes support as [noted here](https://docs.docker.com/docker-for-mac/kubernetes/).
 - [**skaffold**]( https://skaffold.dev/docs/install/): Ensure the version is ≥ v0.20)
-* **LightStep account and project**: You can sign up for a [free version](https://go.lightstep.com/signup-dev.html).
+* **LightStep account and project**: You can sign up for [LightStep Developer](https://go.lightstep.com/signup-dev.html) if you don't already have an account.
 A new LightStep account includes two projects---dev and production.
 You can use one of these or [create a new one](https://docs.lightstep.com/docs/create-projects-for-your-environments).
 * **LightStep access token**: This token is needed to determine the LightStep project that this app should send it's telemetry to.
-You can find it in your LightStep's [project settings](https://docs.lightstep.com/docs/create-and-manage-access-tokens).<br>
+You can find it in LightStep's [project settings](https://docs.lightstep.com/docs/create-and-manage-access-tokens).<br>
   Set the token as an environment variable:<br>
-      `export LIGHTSTEP_ACCESS_TOKEN=<your-project-access-token>`
+      export LIGHTSTEP_ACCESS_TOKEN=<your-project-access-token>
 * **A clone of [this repo](https://github.com/lightstep/hipster-shop.git)**: You won't be able to create a branch or push changes to this repo, so if you want to be able to check in any changes, create a fork instead.

 ## GKE Installation